Best DJ Software For Beginners in 2024

 VirtualDJ prides itself on being the number-one most popular DJ software in the world.

 Many pro DJs credit it as how they started out.
-For years, it was one of the few platforms that offered a free version, meaning curious selectors grabbed it and caught the digital DJing bug before moving on to the other platforms.
+For years, it was one of the few platforms that offered a free version.
+That meant curious selectors grabbed it and caught the digital DJing bug before moving on to the other platforms.

 It’s got over 100 million downloads over the past 20 years, and in recent years it has reinvented itself by strengthening the classics and adding some new pro features, including an awesome new ability to separate musical stems live.